Integrable self-adaptive moving mesh schemes for multi-component short pulse type equations with nonzero boundary values: Bilinear equations and N-soliton solution for the MCmSP equation

-\item By applying the discrete hodograph transformation to the semi-discrete analogue of the multi-component coupled integrable dispersionless equations, we arrive at the evolution equations for $u_{l+1}^{(i)}-u_{l}^{(i)}$ and the mesh spacing $\delta_{l}$.
+\item Applying the discrete hodograph transformation to the semi-discrete multi-component coupled integrable dispersionless equations yields the evolution equations for $u_{l+1}^{(i)}-u_{l}^{(i)}$ and the mesh intervals $\delta_{l}$.

-\item Considering the consistency condition with the hodograph transformation.
-If the value of $u_{l}$ is nonzero, the mesh point $x_{l}$ moves.
-Therefore, the edge point $x_{0}$ also moves.
-That is, $x_{0}$ is a function with respect to $T$.
-We obtain the evolution equation for the edge point $x_{0}$ by the consistency condition with the hodograph transformation.
-This leads to the evolution equation for $u_{l+1}^{(i)}-u_{l}^{(i)}$ and the mesh point $x_{l}$, which is a self-adaptive moving mesh scheme under general boundary conditions. \end{enumerate}
+\item When the boundary flux determined by the boundary values is nonzero, the consistency condition with the hodograph transformation implies that the edge point $x_{0}$ must also evolve.
+We therefore treat $x_{0}$ as a function of $T$ and derive its evolution equation.
+Combining this edge-point equation with the evolution equations for $u_{l+1}^{(i)}-u_l^{(i)}$ and the mesh intervals yields a self-adaptive moving mesh scheme with nonzero boundary values. \end{enumerate}

-In sections \ref{sec_numexpMCmSP} and \ref{sec_numexpMCSP}, we performed numerical experiments for the 2-mSP, the CmSP, the 2-SP, and the CSP equations under the periodic condition using the self-adaptive moving mesh schemes we constructed.
-The relative error between the exact and the numerical solution for the two-soliton interaction was almost the same as for the one-soliton solution.
-This means the schemes we constructed are effective and accurate as a numerical method.
-Considering the edge point's movement as well as the mesh points enables accurate numerical computation under general boundary conditions, such as the periodic boundary condition.
+In sections \ref{sec_numexpMCmSP} and \ref{sec_numexpMCSP}, we performed numerical experiments for the 2-mSP, CmSP, 2-SP, and CSP equations in a periodic setting using the self-adaptive moving mesh schemes constructed in this paper.
+The relative errors for two-soliton interactions were comparable to those for the one-soliton solutions.
+This indicates that the proposed schemes are effective and accurate for the numerical examples considered here.
+Evolving the edge point together with the mesh points enables accurate numerical computation in a periodic setting with nonzero values near the edge point.

+The numerical experiments in this paper focus on a periodic setting, while the theoretical construction supplies the moving-edge mechanism needed for nonzero boundary values.

-Our prospects include applying the self-adaptive moving mesh schemes constructed in this paper to non-zero boundary conditions in which dark soliton and rogue wave solutions exist.
+Future work includes applying the self-adaptive moving mesh schemes constructed in this paper to problems with nonzero boundary values for which dark soliton and rogue wave solutions exist.
 In this paper, we used the improved Euler method as a time marching method of numerical computations, but we intend to carry out an integrable time-discretization in addition to the integrable space-discretization proposed in this paper.
-The fully discretizations of the MCmSP and MCSP equations will be discussed in our forthcoming papers. \end{section}
+Fully discrete versions of the MCmSP and MCSP equations will be discussed in forthcoming work. \end{section}